Exhibition & Sponsorship

 Type: New Project

-CiADS is proposed as the world’s first megawatt-scale accelerator-driven transmutation research facility to achieve high-power coupled operation.
+Short description: CiADS is proposed as the world’s first megawatt-scale accelerator-driven transmutation research facility to achieve high-power coupled operation.
 Construction started in 2021 with a six-year construction period.

 Status: